sethni/nikhil/README.md

+ wanted to take a moment to thank you for your constant support, trust, and guidance.
+It truly made a big difference and helped me grow throughout the year.
+I really appreciate the opportunities and confidence you’ve shown in me.

+Wishing you and your family a very Merry Christmas and a wonderful New Year filled with happiness, good health, and success.

+Thanks again for everything.

 Our associate consistently performed well and demonstrated strong commitment throughout the project.
 The recent termination was solely due to the customer’s project ramp down, and not a reflection of his skills or contributions.”